-The Management Board Banking was present during each regular Supervisory Board meeting.
+The Executive Board and Management Board Banking were present during each regular Supervisory Board meeting.
 For part of the regular meetings only the chief executive officer was present; this was dependent on the nature of the topics addressed.
 The Supervisory Board also had sessions with Supervisory Board members only, in advance of the regular Supervisory Board meetings and when justified by the nature of the topics on the agenda.
-The purpose of pre-meetings and Supervisory Board-only meetings is to allow the Supervisory Board independent reflection on, and consideration of, important matters without the attendance of the Management Board Banking.
+The purpose of pre-meetings and Supervisory Board-only meetings is to allow the Supervisory Board independent reflection on, and consideration of, important matters without the attendance of the Executive Board and Management Board Banking.
 The Supervisory Board prioritises striking a balance between the interests of all stakeholders and maintaining an open dialogue with all departments within ING.